swiyu-admin-ch/eidch-registry-trust-data/Readme.md

 The authoring services do need protection, which is as of now handled by the infrastructure.
 We do recommend to add mTLS authentication to your infrastructure endpoints.

-## Known Issues
+## Missing Features and Known Issues

 The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
+The [feature roadmap](https://github.com/orgs/swiyu-admin-ch/projects/1/views/7) shows the current discrepancies between Public Beta and the targeted productive Trust Infrastructure.
 There may still be minor bugs or security vulnerabilities in the test system.
-We will publish them in the near future as ‘KnownIssues’ in this repository.
+These are marked as [‘KnownIssues’](../../issues) in each repository.

 ## Contributions and feedback